FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 process generally does not need to download large amounts of data, and similarly does not need access to a large number of services.

-Servers SHOULD rate-limit provisioning attempts.
+Servers SHOULD rate limit provisioning attempts.
 A misbehaving peer can be blocked temporarily, or even permanently.
 Implementations SHOULD limit the total number of peers being provisioned at the same time.
 There is no requirement for RADIUS servers to allow all peers to